arboleya/coffee-toaster/README.md

 # Example - more

-You can find another exaple right into [/examples](http://github.com/serpentem/coffee-toaster/blob/master/examples)) folder.
+You can find another example right into the [examples](http://github.com/serpentem/coffee-toaster/blob/master/examples) folder.

 # Multiple Modules